 Research Overview

-Disparities in health, wealth, income, and social class are on the rise and accumulate over the life course.
-Cumulative advantages and disadvantages shape work quality, retirement income security, health, and longevity in older ages.
-The NYRDRC seeks to help social insurance programs adapt to and ultimately reduce and eliminate large and growing disparities by better understanding the role of the larger political economy; the geographical divides between urban, suburban, and rural places of aging; the workplace; the pressures of severe heat, cold, and storms brought on by climate instability; and employers' needs and strategies.
+Differences in health, wealth, income, and socioeconomic status are on the rise and accumulate over the life course.
+Cumulative experiences that shape work quality, retirement income security, health, and longevity in older ages.
+The NYRDRC seeks to help social insurance programs adapt to and ultimately reduce and eliminate large and growing barriers by better understanding the role of the larger economy; the geographical divides between urban, suburban, and rural places of aging; the workplace; the impacts of extreme weather; and employers' needs and strategies.

-Meeting the needs of the older population in the United States requires a multifaceted approach that addresses the root causes of disadvantage and promotes equitable access to resources and opportunities.
+Meeting the needs of the older population in the United States requires a multifaceted approach.
 Public programs such as Social Security OASDI, SSI, SSDI, Medicare, and Medicaid are critical for supporting the well-being of older adults, particularly those from disadvantaged backgrounds.
 These programs provide income support, access to healthcare, and social safety net services that help reduce poverty and inequality in old age.
 However, each of these programs is challenged by the increase in numbers of older adults, combined with the socioeconomic diversification of people over the age of 65, as well as the changing age structure of the population.
-We must therefore re-examine the existing rules and financing of retirement and healthcare.

 Research Topics